PubChimps/IBMCodePatterns/ProgrammingLanguageClassification/README.md

 ![](images/architecture.png)

 ## Flow
-1. The developer creates an IBM Data Science Experience Workspace.
+1. The developer creates an IBM Watson Studio Workspace.
-2. IBM Data Science Experience depends on an Apache Spark service.
+2. Watson Studio depends on an Apache Spark service.
 3. IBM Data Science Experience uses Cloud Object storage to manage your data.
 4. This lab is built around a Jupyter Notebook, this is where the developer will gather data, train, and evaluate their model.
 5. Create GitHub dataset.